jackyzha0/quartz/content/A model for answering the question how to live.md

 sr-ease: 276
 ---

-The process I'm suggesting on how to answer the question "[[thoughts/how to live?]]" is a process that does not need to be tied to the discipline of [[thoughts/philosophy]].
+The process I'm suggesting on how to answer the question "[[thoughts/how to live]]" is a process that does not need to be tied to the discipline of [[thoughts/philosophy]].

 The process involves the following steps:
 1. Answer: How do you know what you know?